 Unless the ad specifies "new listing," the home is most likely already in MLS.
 Sometimes agents won't put the address in the ad because listing agents want you to call them.
 If you call them, maybe they can sell you something else.

 Many newspapers prohibit agents from advertising a home for sale if it's not in MLS.
 However, some of those systems give agents 48 hours to put the listing into MLS.
 If you find a home in the newspaper that sounds interesting, contact your agent and let your agent get that information for you.

 If the home for sale is in the newspaper, it's probably also on the paper's website with links to the listing.
 Look it up.

 Like newspaper print classifieds, magazine advertising is breathing its last breath.
 Fewer agents put homes for sale in a magazine than they used to because the lead time is too long.
 It can take 30 to 90 days before a magazine hits newsstands or doorsteps.

 The agents who advertise homes in magazines do so because they hope a buyer will call them.
 If it's long after the home has sold, they don't care.
 You're a living, breathing, and eager homebuyer—just the kind of person they want.

 Homes for Sale in the Neighborhood

-If the home has a hand-scrawled sign or says "For Sale by Owner," then you should write down the phone number and ask your agent to call the seller.
+If the home has a hand-scrawled sign or says, "For Sale by Owner," then you should write down the phone number and ask your agent to call the seller.
 The seller might not have hired a listing agent, but most sellers are not foolish enough to turn down an offer that requires them to pay the buyer's agent a commission.

 The bottom line is if you find a home, apart from the listings your agent sends you, call your agent and ask about it.
-Although the possibility is slight that the home is suitable for you, it could turn into a bonafide lead for your agent and for you.
+Although the possibility is slight that the home is suitable for you, it could turn into a bonafide lead for your agent and you.